What to Do If You Have a Concern about the Quality of Care from a Maine Doctor

 Advice and resources for dealing with quality concerns

 For many of us, our doctor is one of the most important people in our lives.
 We trust him or her to help keep us well or care for us when we're sick.
-There are about 3,500 actively practicing doctors in Maine, and most provide high-quality care to their patients.
-There are times, however, when people have concerns about the quality of care they or a loved one receive from a doctor.
+There are about 3,600 actively practicing doctors in Maine, and most provide high-quality care to their patients.
+There are times, however, when people have concerns about the quality of care they or their loved ones receive from a doctor.
 If this happens to you, this tip sheet can help.
 It gives you:

 This tip sheet explains steps you can take in your doctor's office to deal with your concerns about quality.
 It tells you how to contact places that regulate or oversee doctors.
 You can also consider filing a lawsuit, but that is not the focus of this tip sheet.